benwiggy/PDFsuite/README.md

 This replaces the PDF Service that Apple removed from MacOS, which saved the PDF after applying a filter that makes the PDF conform to PDF-X3 spec.
 It will even bring up a Save file dialog.
 Apple's built-in PDF-X filter is quite poor, so you may want to use a better one.

+11. Get Info (getInfo.py)

+This scripts outputs all the available PDF metadata for a file: Author, Creator, etc, Number of Pages, Version number, flags for encryption and security.

 REVISION HISTORY
 Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized variable and API naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.

-More scripts are planned, including one to query PDF metadata.
+Any contributions on these terms are welcome.

 NB:
 There are some python scripts written by Apple, in /System/Library/Automator, inside the bundles of PDF Automator actions for Combining PDF Pages, Extracting PDF pages, Watermarking PDFs, and adding gridlines to PDFs.
 You may want to have a look at those.